Atrocities in the Congo Free State: Child colonies

 Leopold sanctioned the creation of "child colonies" in which orphaned Congolese would be kidnapped and sent to schools operated by Catholic missionaries in which they would learn to work or be soldiers; these were the only schools funded by the state.
 More than 50% of the children sent to the schools died of disease, and thousands more died in the forced marches into the colonies.
 In one such march 108 boys were sent over to a mission school and only 62 survived, eight of whom died a week later.

 Labour of non-Congolese

 Indigenous Congolese were not the only ones put to work by the free state.
-540 Chinese labourers were imported to work on railways in the Congo; however, 300 of them would die or leave their posts.
+Five hundred forty Chinese labourers were imported to work on railways in the Congo; however, 300 of them would die or leave their posts.
 Caribbean peoples and people from other African countries were also imported to work on the railway in which 3,600 would die in the first two years of construction from railroad accidents, lack of shelter, flogging, hunger, and disease.

+Cannibalism

+Cannibalism was well-established in parts of the Free State area when the State was founded.
+In the Force Publique, cannibalism was strictly forbidden and could be punished by death, but it nevertheless happened.
+The colonial administration seems to have done little to suppress this custom, sometimes rather tolerating it among its own auxiliary troops and allies.
+When sending out "punitive expeditions" against villages unwilling or unable to fulfil the government's exorbitant rubber quota, Free State officials repeatedly turned a blind eye both to arbitrary killings by Force Publique members and to the "cannibal feast[s]" among native soldiers that sometimes followed.

+During the Congo Arab war in 1892–1894, there were reports of widespread cannibalisation of the bodies of defeated combatants by the Batetela allies of the Belgian commander Francis Dhanis.
+Though officials at that time expressed the hope that it would be possible to suppress such acts once the war was over, this did not fully happen.
+In 1898, Dhanis reported in a letter that some of his soldiers had recently killed, roasted, and completely eaten a group of six people.